 “We recognize our clients’ growing interest in aligning their investments with their deeply held personal values.
 That’s why we are proud to help clients include any number of responsible investing options in their wealth planning decisions.”— Michael Armstrong, CEO of RBC Wealth Management - U.S.

-Responsible investing assets have skyrocketed to $12 trillion as of 2018, a 38% increase in two years, according to the US SIF Foundation.
-This is projected to grow exponentially.
+Responsible investing assets have skyrocketed to $17.1 trillion as of 2020, a 42 percent increase in two years, according to the US SIF Foundation.1 This is projected to grow in the coming years.

 Create or withdraw support for companies/sectors in portfolio that do/don’t meet personal values.

 Support social or environmental issues with the expectation of measurable results.

 ESG: Integrating environmental, social and governance into your portfolio

 ESG integration seeks investments in companies with leading environmental, social and governance metrics compared to their peers.
 These metrics may include: